<< Yesterday

 1999 A sore back puts Oriole third baseman Cal Ripken, Jr. on the disabled list for 22 games.
 The injury marks the first time the Iron Man, who 1995 broke Lou Gehrig's consecutive game record by playing in 2,131 straight games, has been placed on the DL during his 19-year career.

 2000 Veteran hurler Orel Hershiser ties a major league mark, equaled by 19 others, hitting four batters in one game.
-Astro outfielder Richard Hidalgo also ties a modern major league record when hit three times, twice by the 41-year-old Dodger starter and a third time by reliever Matt Herges.
+Astro outfielder Richard Hidalgo also ties a modern major league record when he is hit three times, twice by the 41-year-old Dodger starter and a third time by reliever Matt Herges.

 2002 Mariners' third baseman Jeff Cirillo ties the major league record for consecutive errorless games at the hot corner by playing his 99th contest without a miscue.
 John Wehner, a journeyman infielder with the Dodgers, Pirates, and Marlins, established the mark during eight-plus seasons.